cosmology-api/cosmology.api/docs/index.rst

 The Cosmology API for Python
 ############################

-The ``cosmology.api`` package aims to provide a standard interface describing all the pieces and the whole of a cosmology instance.
+The ``cosmology.api`` package provides a standard interface describing all the pieces and the whole of a cosmology instance.
 This is done by defining a collection of Protocols, which are a way to describe the interface of an object / class without actually implementing it.
 This means you can write code that